srfie714692358/smart-translator/ROADMAP.md

 ## In processing task: Create Option page to config app settings.

-- [x] Learn tailwind css
-- [x] Learn redux
-- [x] Learn framer-motion
-- [x] Decide what settings the extension will have
-- [x] I remade the structure of project.
-- [x] I made the config types and config slice.
-- [-] Write settings form in options page
+- [x] Write settings form in options page (The config form completed, but it needs debug)
-- [-] I made some part of options page, but it's not complete.
+- [x] I made some part of options page, but it's not complete.
+(It's completed now, but it needs debug.)
-- [ ] connect store to Storage api of extension.
+- [x] connect store to Storage api of extension.(It's completed, but it needs debug and maybe it can be improved)
 - [ ] The ROADMAP.md and README.md files need update.
 The structure of project, used libraries, etc should add.
+- [ ] The config form needs debug.

 ---